-You might think that Canada is all forests, mountains and prairie, and the rest of the country permafrost.
+You might think that Canada is all forests, mountains, and prairie and that the rest of the country is permafrost.
 And, maybe you believe that it is difficult to find backcountry accommodation in Canada.
 This is not quite the case.

-Canada has abandons of backcountry accommodation.
+Canada has an abundance of backcountry accommodations available.
 You don’t need to book with a tour operator to visit remote places in Canada.

 Camping in Canada is the most flexible and simple form of accommodation and also the cheapest.
 Of course, not everybody likes roughing it.
+Sooner or later you will end up in a Canadian City, where camping might not be the best option.
+Or the weather changes and you’re looking for other budget accommodation.
 Therefore, let’s see what else is out there.

-You have many choices when it comes to backcountry accommodation in Canada.
-The options range from remote wilderness camps to luxurious mountain resorts in the most spectacular locations.
-Some places you can drive to, others you have to hike in, and some are only accessible by helicopter or float plane.
+There is no lack of accommodation in Canada’s backcountry.
+The options range from remote wilderness camps and basic cabins to luxurious mountain resorts in the most spectacular locations.
+Some places you can drive to, others you have to hike in, and some are only accessible by helicopter or floatplane.

 And then there is everything between.
-All major towns that offer any kind of backcountry attractions have at least a hotel, or motel, or bed and breakfast.
-Once you get out to the more remote places, accommodation becomes more limited.
+All major towns that offer any kind of backcountry attractions have at least a hotel, a motel, or a bed and breakfast available.
+Of course, once you get out to remote places, accommodation becomes more limited.
 Still, you will always find a roof over your head.

-Wilderness camping in Canada is free available, away from towns and settlements.
+Wilderness camping in Canada is available for Free in many places if you move away from towns and settlements.
 For campers who want to live a unique experience out in the backcountry, this is the ultimate wilderness accommodation.
 It gives you a maximum amount of freedom and lets you appreciate nature up close.

 Various car rental companies offer camping equipment rental in addition to car rental.
 This might be worth checking out, especially if you’re planning to travel on a budget.

-Hostel International has a network of wilderness hostels in West-Canada tucked away in the Rocky Mountains.
+Hostel International has a network of wilderness hostels in West Canada tucked away in the Rocky Mountains.
 Check them out if you are looking for cheap backcountry accommodation.
-Hostels are affordable accommodation with dormitories offering a safe and clean environment.
+Hostels are affordable accommodations with dormitories offering a safe and clean environment.
 Hostels are often surrounded by magnificent landscapes.
-Additionally and you will be awarded a unique off-the-grid Canadian backcountry experience.
+Additionally, you will be awarded a unique off-the-grid Canadian backcountry experience.

 Check out Trusted Housesitters for more details.
 Become a member for a minimal fee and the rest is FREE.

 Online Marketplaces like Airbnb have been around for a while.
-People rent lodging in their home, which can be just a room, an apartment, cabin, Yurt or anything else.
+People rent lodging in their homes, which can be just a room, an apartment, a cabin, a Yurt, or anything else.
 Prices are very reasonable and it’s a good way to book unique accommodation.